-The Korean Program is an excellent option for married couples wanting to adopt a healthy toddler.
-Adoptions from Korea have a well deserved reputation for excellence.
-New Beginnings places children with the cooperation Eastern Social Welfare Society in Korea.
+The Korean Adoption Program is an excellent option for married couples wanting to adopt a healthy toddler.
+Adoptions from Korea have a well-deserved reputation for excellence.
+New Beginnings places children with the cooperation of Eastern Social Welfare Society in Korea.
 We have successfully operated our Korean program since our founding in 1985.
-The child’s medical care is excellent and the medical information is full and complete.
-The children are cared for by foster parents and have few developmental delays.
-Over the last few years, the number of available children from Korea has increased.
-Adoptive families are needed.
+Children receive excellent medical care, comparable to the United States, and their medical information is complete.
+Foster parents care for the children available for Korean adoption, where they receive the benefits of a nuclear family.
+Over the last few years, the number of available children from Korea has increased, so adoptive families are needed.
 If you would like to know more about the program, e-mail us or call us at 516-747-2204.

-The Children Available are close to two years of age at placement.
-Mostly boys are available and Korea does not allow a gender preference.
-The information present with the referral is detailed and complete.
-Information on the birth family is available and part of the referral packet.
-The children are cared for in foster homes.
-In addition, ESWS provides day care to monitor the children and promote developmental milestones. .
-Updates and monthly photos are provided, and we encourage sending letters and packages to the child during the process.
-We do see occasional referrals of children that have medical concerns and recommend families to be aware and open to a child with minor correctable needs on a case by case basis.
+Most of the children in need of adoption are boys, 18 months to two years old at placement.
+Korea does not allow gender preference.
+The information presented with the referral is detailed and complete, with growth charts and developmental progress.
+The referral packet also includes non-identifying background information on the birth parents.
+The children receive excellent medical attention, and their medical information is complete.
+Updated information and pictures are routinely available.
+We encourage adopting families to send letters and packages to the child during the process.
+We do see occasional referrals of children that have medical concerns.
+Families should be open to a child with minor correctable needs on a case by case basis.

-New Beginnings will routinely complete the home study and secure USCIS approval within four to six months.
-Once the home study is completed, we send the report to Korea.
-A referral can be expected within a few weeks to two months after Korea receives the report.
-It takes another nine to twelve months before you will bring your child home.
-During this time, you will receive regular updates and photos, and progress reports every three months.
+Adoptions from the Korean Program are markedly faster than they were just four years ago.
+The average length of time for placement is now averaging 11 months.
+In measuring the length of time for adoption, the clock starts ticking when the home study is approved.
+Once you have completed your home study, New Beginnings will send the report to Korea.
+ESWS will match a child and send a referral usually within two to six weeks.
+From the acceptance, it takes six to nine months before you can bring your child home.
+During this time, you will receive regular updates, photos, and progress reports.
 For returning families and families that have previously adopted from Korea, we can often expedite the process.
 For the Steps in the Process, click here.

 Travel is required.
 Parents will take two trips, each lasting about 5 to 7 days.
 The first trip is to meet your child and appear before the Seoul Family Court for the adoption.
-The second trip takes place about four weeks later when you will bring your child home.
-The adoption is finalized in Korea and your child will become a US citizen when he arrives in the United States.
+The second trip is about four weeks later.
+This time you will bring your child home.
+You will finalize the adoption in Korea, and your child becomes a US citizen when he arrives in the United States.
 Korea is a modern, industrial nation.
 Western and American restaurants and amenities are readily available.
-While there, we strongly encourage our families to experience the wonderful foods and culture of Korea.
+While there, we strongly encourage our families to experience the wonderful cuisine and culture of Korea.

 Eligibility requirements are specific in Korea.
 Visit our Programs at a Glance page to quickly see all requirements and compare between programs.

-- Must be married a minimum of three years.
-No more than one divorce per spouse.
+- Marital Status — Must be married a minimum of three years — no more than one divorce per spouse.

-- Both spouses must be under the age of 45 by the time their home study is completed. .
+- Age — Both spouses must be under the age of 45 at home study approval.

-- Special permission will be given up to age 49 at home study approval if one of the following conditions are met:
+- Age Waiver — Special permission will be given up to age 49, at home study approval, if one of the following conditions are met:

 - At least one parent is of Korean Heritage, or